Our World in Miniature: Sand Tray Skills for Professionals

 There will be ample time for questions, discussion and case consultation, as well as the option to address personal issues in a confidential atmosphere.

 Tuition is $95 if registered by May 22, 2020, $110 after.
 It includes six continuing education hours for social workers, marriage and family therapists and professional counselors, plus psychodrama hours, and handout, beverages and healthy snacks.

 Who will benefit

 Mental health professionals, marriage and family therapists, creative arts therapists, addiction counselors, physicians and other medical professionals, personal and executive coaches, educators, clergy, community and social activists, alternative health practitioners and others interested in experiential methods.

 Participants will have the option to address personal issues in a supportive and confidential setting, as well as bring past or present client cases forward for supervision.

 You may register in one of two ways:

-Participants will have the opportunity to peruse a wide selection of sand tray miniatures and to purchase more or more packages of “starter” miniatures for a nominal fee.
+Participants will have the opportunity to peruse a wide selection of sand tray miniatures and to purchase a package of “starter” miniatures for a nominal fee.

 A selection of Karen’s books, including “Show and Tell Psychodrama: Skills for Therapists, Coaches, Teachers, Leaders” and “Healing Eating Disorders with Psychodrama and Other Action Methods: Beyond the Silence and the Fury,” will be available for sale as well as occasional books from Karen's professional library.

 At a glance